-First of all, it is necessary to define 'broadcasting licence' under Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises (Law No. 6112).
+First, it is necessary to define 'broadcasting licence' under Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises.
 'Broadcasting licence' means the certificate of permission issued separately for each broadcasting type, technique and network by the RTSC to media service providers to allow them to broadcast using any kind of technology via cable, satellite, terrestrial and similar networks.

-Pursuant to Law No. 6112, a broadcasting licence may only be granted to joint stock companies established pursuant to Turkish Commercial Code No. 6102.
-The scope of the purpose of the joint stock company has to be exclusively determined, with regard to providing radio, television and on-demand broadcast service.
+Under Law No. 6112, a broadcasting licence may only be granted to joint-stock companies established under Turkish Commercial Code No. 6102.
+The scope of the purpose of the joint-stock company has to be exclusively determined, concerning providing radio, television and on-demand broadcast service.

-However, political parties, unions, professional associations, cooperatives, associations, societies, foundations, local administrations and companies established by them or of which they are direct or indirect shareholders, stock broker companies and real or legal persons who are direct or indirect shareholders of these companies are not allowed to apply for a broadcasting licence.
+However, political parties, unions, professional associations, cooperatives, associations, societies, foundations, local administrations and companies established by them or of which they are direct or indirect shareholders, stockbroker companies and real or legal persons who are direct or indirect shareholders of these companies are not allowed to apply for a broadcasting licence.

-Media service providers shall apply for a separate licence for each broadcasting technique and network to the RTSC in order to be able to broadcast through cable, satellite, terrestrial and similar networks.
+Media service providers shall apply for a separate licence for each broadcasting technique and network to the RTSC to be able to broadcast through cable, satellite, terrestrial and similar networks.
 It should be clearly indicated in the licence document for which broadcasting technique and network the licence is granted.
-Enterprises requesting to make simultaneous broadcast on different networks by different techniques should apply for separate licences for each broadcasting technique and network, and must provide a simultaneous broadcast.
+Enterprises requesting to make a simultaneous broadcast on different networks by different techniques should apply for separate licences for each broadcasting technique and network and must provide a simultaneous broadcast.

-As per Law Amending Tax Laws, Certain Laws and Certain Decree Laws No. 7103 stipulating amendments to Law No.6122, media service providers and online broadcast platforms that only broadcast content over the internet are also subject to these licensing requirements.
+As per Law No. 7103 on Amending Tax Laws, Certain Laws and Certain Decree Laws stipulating amendments to Law No.6122, media service providers and online broadcast platforms that only broadcast content over the internet are also subject to these licensing requirements.

-As per online broadcasting, the Regulation on Radio, Television and On-Demand Broadcasts on the Internet (the Regulation) sets forth licensing requirements regarding three types of licences.
-The first regards radio-based broadcasting online, namely, INTERNET-RD broadcasting licence.
-The second regards television-based broadcasting online, namely, INTERNET-TV.
-The third one regards on-demand broadcasting online, namely, INTERNET-IBYH.
+As per online broadcasting, the Regulation on Radio, Television and On-Demand Broadcasts on the Internet (the Regulation) outlines licensing requirements regarding three types of licences, namely:

+- the INTERNET-RD broadcast licence for online radio services; - the INTERNET-TV broadcast licence for online television services; and - the NTERNET-IBYH broadcast licence for online on-demand broadcast services.